Faculty of Arts

 Refer to the specific census and withdrawal dates for the semester(s) in which this unit is offered.

 This unit has a strict quota of 10 students for safety reasons associated with supervising students whilst undertaking fieldwork.
 Selection of students will be based on academic merit, with preference given to students who have already completed units in archaelogy and Indigenous studies at Monash.Students should lodge an enrolment amendment form at the Faculty of Arts Student Service counter on the Clayton campus by 5pm 1 December.
 Enrolment decisions will be notified and processed on 10 December.

-The overarching aims are to provide students with a through grounding in archaeological field and laboratory techniques.
-On successful completion of this unit, students will be able to:
+The overarching aims are to provide students with a through grounding in archaeological field techniques.

 AIA2200, AIA3300, ATS2544